 CITING PRESS RELEASES OR ANY SOURCE FOR THAT MATTER IS IMPORTANT BECAUSE IT HELPS YOU BE MORE TRANSPARENT WITH THE INFORMATION YOU’RE SHARING.
 NOT ONLY IS IT THE RESPONSIBLE THING TO DO, BUT IT ALSO HELPS YOU EARN AND BUILD YOUR AUDIENCE’S TRUST.
 CITING PRESS RELEASES LETS YOU EMPHASIZE YOUR CREDIBILITY AND DEDICATION TO SHARING CORRECT AND INFORMATIONAL CONTENT.Simon Elkjær, Chief Marketing Officer at avXperten

-When compiling a business or any other presentation, you can also refer to press releases of news, events, etc. After all, they include the latest information about events.
+When compiling a paper or any other presentation, you can also refer to press releases of news, events, etc. After all, they include the latest information about events.

 There are three main ways to cite links:

-No matter what design rules you use, the quote’s body (basic information) will be the same.
+No matter what style guide you use, the quote’s body (basic information) will be the same.
 So let’s consider how to cite a press release correctly.

 How to Cite a Press Release in MLA

-The Association of Modern Languages has its guide to the style of the design of the link.
+The Association of Modern Languages has a guide to the style of citations.
 Most often, this format is used by humanities.